Shekswess/Shekswess.github.io/_posts/2024-08-29-small-language-model-rags-is-all-you-need.md

   </p>
 </div>

-> Eventhough in practice the score will range between 0 and 1 most of the time, this is not mathematically guranteed, due to the nature of the cosine similarity ranging from -1 to 1.
+> Even though in practice the score will range between 0 and 1 most of the time, this is not mathematically guaranteed, due to the nature of the cosine similarity, which ranges from -1 to 1.
 {: .prompt-info }

 - **Context Utilization**: Context utilization measures the extent to which the retrieved context aligns with the annotated answer, treated as the ground truth.
 It is computed using question, ground truth and the retrieved context, and the values range between 0 and 1, with higher values indicating better performance.
 To estimate context utilization from the ground truth answer, each claim in the ground truth answer is analyzed to determine whether it can be attributed to the retrieved context or not.
 In an ideal scenario, all claims in the ground truth answer should be attributable to the retrieved context.
 If the ground truth is not provided, the judge evaluator LLM is used to generate the ground truth answer.